By Mike Loughrin, CEO for Transformance Advisors

-But time is running short, you need to leave for your second appointment.
+But time is running short.
+You need to leave for your second appointment.

 As expected, the Marketing department is all abuzz with noise and excitement.

-The entire team is debating the findings of a new study that they commissioned from a third-party research firm.
+The entire team is debating the findings of a new study they commissioned from a third-party research firm.
 The report declares your industry is on the verge of a break-through concept.
-This emerging concept will require your products to be re-designed for “mass customization” in a manner that will significantly increase the number of applications and thus the number of potential customers.
+This emerging concept will require your products to be re-designed for “mass customization” in a manner which will significantly increase the number of applications and thus the number of potential customers.

-Your last job was at a company that benefited from a switch to mass customization and you are excited to see the opportunity here at your new company.
+Your last job was at a company which benefited from a switch to mass customization and you are excited to see the opportunity here at your new company.
 You remember the challenges of working closely with customers to get them set up with the equipment, training, and processes for the new way of working.